New Form I-9

 - Austin’s Fair Chance Hiring Ordinance

 In March of 2016, the Austin City Council passed a Fair Chance Hiring Ordinance prohibiting the use of criminal history check boxes on job applications.
 (See prior post here.)
 The Fair Chance Hiring Ordinance recently dodged a bullet; the Legislature of the State of Texas had introduced similar legislature to Indiana’s and the original wording of House Bill 91 in committee had included a ban on such ordinances.
-Over time, the caption of the bill was no longer comprehensive, since it also included “occupational licensing requirements and an applicant’s criminal history.”
+Over time, the caption of the bill was no longer comprehensive, since it also included “occupational licensing requirements and an candidate’s criminal history.”
 The Texas Senate deleted the portion of the bill that would prohibit ban-the-box ordinances so the bill once again matched its caption and the Senate went on to pass House Bill 91 on May 23, 2017.

 - Employer Outlook